Teodora Ivanova

 Research Student 07/2014

-Research participant in the Ecuador project where program directors emphasized “connecting the past with the present” in their research design.
+• Research participant in the Ecuador project where program directors emphasized “connecting the past with the present” in their research design.
 The archaeological research was combined with anthropological study of the social, cultural, and historical landscape in which we were working to create a wholistic understanding of the region.

 • Completed independent research and ethnography on Plaza de Toros and bull fights in Cangahua.
-Conducted research on

-cultural and religious syncretism illustrated in this tradition using various ethnographic techniques.
+• Conducted research on cultural and religious syncretism illustrated in this tradition using various ethnographic techniques.

-• Applied various field methods such as thick description, contextual interviews, ethnographic mapping, and survey
+• Applied various field methods such as thick description, contextual interviews, ethnographic mapping, and survey techniques to get a better physical and social understanding of our surroundings.

-community projects.
-Applied the ethnographic techniques we learned to conduct interviews with various residents
+• Applied the ethnographic techniques we learned to conduct interviews with various residents to learn about the different needs and projects of the village.

 CUSTOMER RELATIONS EXPERIENCE